Firefighters from Greater Manchester traveled almost 3,000 miles to provide vital life-saving training to a volunteer fire service.

 The visit was funded thanks to activities held by the group of GMFRS firefighters – including a car wash at Ashton Community Fire Station.

-They will now be hosting more charity events during 2020 to allow them to access the fire appliance and have set up a JustGIving page to support the Sao Nicolau project: https://www.justgiving.com/crowdfunding/florian-cape-verde
+They will now be hosting more charity events during 2020 to allow them to access the fire appliance and have set up a JustGiving page (link opens in a new tab) to support the Sao Nicolau project.

-To find out more about Operation Florian go to: https://www.operationflorian.org.uk/
+Find out more about Operation Florian (link opens in a new tab) on their website.

 Article Published: 20/02/2020 10:58 AM